ZenitH-AT/nvidia-data/README.md

 > * OS data:
 > 	* **code**: **osID**
 >
-> An example of how this data is used can be found on the [ZenitH-AT/nvidia-update](https://github.com/ZenitH-AT/nvidia-update) repository.
+> An example of how this data is used can be found [here](https://github.com/ZenitH-AT/nvidia-update#faq).
 >
 > Additionally, since all keys must match exactly with the computer's GPU and OS data for performance, all GPU names are run through a ```clean_gpu_name()``` function:
 >